Background pattern

 The tablet will disintegrate and be swallowed afterwards with the help of water.

-When to expect to feel better
+When you can expect to feel better

-Mirtazapina usually starts to take effect after 1 or 2 weeks, and after 2 to 4 weeks, you may start to feel better.
+Normally, mirtazapine will start to take effect after 1 or 2 weeks, and after 2 to 4 weeks, you may start to feel better.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to the nearest hospital or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or go to the nearest hospital or call the Toxicology Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.

-If you have to take your doseonce a day
+If you have to take your dose once a day

-If you have to take your dosetwice a day
+If you have to take your dose twice a day

 If you have any other doubts about the use of this product, ask your doctor or pharmacist immediately.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can have side effects, although not everyone will experience them.
+Like all medications, this medication can have side effects, although not everyone may experience them.

 Stop using mirtazapine and contact your doctor or seek medical attention immediately if you experience one of the following serious side effects.

-Rare(may affect up to 1 in 100 people):
+Uncommon(may affect up to 1 in 100 people):

-• exaggerated feeling of euphoria (mania).
+• feeling of exaggerated euphoria (mania).

-Uncommon(may affect up to 1 in 1,000 people):
+Rare(may affect up to 1 in 1,000 people):

-Frequency not known(cannot be estimated from available data):
+Frequency not known(cannot be estimated from the available data):

-• signs of infection such as sudden and unexplained high fever, sore throat, and mouth sores (agranulocytosis).
-In rare cases, Mirtazapine Bluefish may cause bone marrow depression (bone marrow depression).
-Some people become less resistant to infections because Mirtazapine Bluefish may cause a temporary decrease in white blood cells.(granulocytopenia).
-In rare cases, Mirtazapine Bluefish may also cause a decrease in red and white blood cells and platelets (aplastic anemia), a decrease in platelets (thrombocytopenia), or an increase in white blood cells in the blood (eosinophilia).
+• signs of infection such as high, unexplained, and sudden fever, sore throat, and sores in the mouth (agranulocytosis).
+In rare cases, Mirtazapine Bluefish may cause alterations in blood cell production (bone marrow depression) Some people become less resistant to infections because Mirtazapine Bluefish may cause a temporary decrease in white blood cells (granulocytopenia).
+In rare cases, Mirtazapine Bluefish may also cause a decrease in red and white blood cells and platelets (aplastic anemia), a decrease in platelets (thrombocytopenia), or an increase in white blood cells in the blood (eosinophilia)

-• seizure (convulsion)
+• epileptic seizure (convulsions)

 • thoughts of self-harm or suicide